 Another potential application of the “invisible body” effect is the treatment of anxiety.
 Anxiety disorder is the most common mental illness in the US, affecting almost one-fifth of the US population.

-I am tempted to assert that most people are satisfied with their socially-assigned gender (male or female), and I searched for the results of attitude surveys that might prove or disprove this assumption.
-Alas, what I found was a significant bias toward explaining, justifying or complaining about people who are not satisfied with the label given to them by society.
+I am tempted to assert that most people are accepting of their socially-assigned gender (male or female).
+Alas, I searched in vain for the results of attitude surveys that might prove or disprove this assumption.
+Instead, what I found was a significant bias toward explaining, justifying or complaining about people who do not accept the label given to them by society.
 I failed to discover statistics concerning personal acceptance or rejection of gender labels, perhaps because no one has been interested enough to ask the question!

 I am reduced to saying that most people whom I know seem to be accepting of their apparent gender.
 However, it’s also true that there are many people who feel out of place or mislabeled, and aspire to be something else.